-Our maximum mileage rate changes when both the Internal Revenue Service (IRS) and General Services Administration (GSA) implement a change.
-The IRS usually announces a rate change before the GSA.
+Our maximum mileage rate changes when the Internal Revenue Service (IRS) implements a change, typically the first of every calendar year.

 When a traveler chooses to drive rather than to fly, reimbursement will be the lower of actual driving costs or projected flying costs.
 The intent of this restriction is to avoid having the university subsidize travel that is partly vacation-related.

 Driving costs to be considered include round trip mileage at $.2925 per mile (for trips on or after January 1, 2022), tolls, parking, and extra meals and hotel charges enroute.
 Projected flying costs may include an airline ticket quote from a contracted travel agency, a $25.00 service fee from the contracted travel agency, round trip mileage to the Des Moines airport at $.585 per mile (for trips on or after January 1, 2022), estimated parking at the Des Moines airport, and either shuttle transportation or car rental.
 Airline ticket quotes should be obtained in writing from a contracted travel agency at least two weeks before departure to be assured of the lowest fare.
 Quotes will not be available after the trip.
 Travelers with questions should contact the Accounting Office before departure to avoid misunderstandings regarding reimbursement.

 In the example below, the actual driving costs exceeded the projected flying costs, so the reimbursement must be limited to the lower amount of $560.14.